On this page:

 Used Car Safety Ratings provide you with the crash safety rating for the driver.
 They show you how well each vehicle protects its driver from death or serious injury in a crash.

 It is also important that your vehicle offers good protection to other road users with which it might collide, including pedestrians, cyclists and motorcyclists, or the drivers of other vehicles.
 For example, the crash statistics analysed by Monash University indicate that many large SUVs are more likely to cause serious injuries to other road users in a crash than most other vehicles.

 Those vehicles which provide excellent protection from injury for their own drivers as well as for other road users in the crash receive a "Safe Pick" rating.
-If you are serious about reducing road trauma, you need to consider how your vehicle protects other road users as well as you, the driver.
+If you want to help reduce road trauma, you need to consider how your vehicle protects other road users as well as you, the driver.

-Each of the driver protection ratings in the 2012 update has been recalculated based on the most recent crash data available so they are not comparable with the ratings published in previous years.
-Models of vehicles that cause lower injuries to other road users with which they collide, including other drivers, pedestrians, cyclists and motorcyclists, as well as providing excellent protection for their own driver, are awarded the "Safe Pick" label.
+Each of the driver protection ratings in the 2013 update has been recalculated based on the most recent crash data available so they are not comparable with the ratings published in previous years.
+Models of vehicles that cause lower injuries to other road users with which they collide, including other drivers, pedestrians, cyclists and motorcyclists, as well as providing excellent protection for their own driver, and are fitted with Electronic Stability Control (ESC) are awarded the "Safe Pick" label.